FREQUENTLY ASKED QUESTIONS

 HOW IS IT SCORED?

-Skijoring is a two day competition with each team running once per day.
-Scoring is timing based and the times from each run is combined for an overall score.
-Time penalties are added for missed gates (five seconds added) or dropped/missed rings (two seconds added) to the total score.
-Winnings are awarded for the three fast combined times over the two days in each division as well as "day money" for the fast single day time in each division.
+Skijoring is a two day competition with each team running once per day per division entered.
+Scoring and placement is timing based on the single fastest time (it is not a combined score).
+As an example, if you crash and burn on Friday, you still have a chance to win it all on Saturday.
+Time penalties are added for missed gates (3 seconds added) or dropped/missed rings (3 seconds added) to the total score.
+Winnings are awarded for the three fastest times over the two days in each division.

 WHAT DIVISION SHOULD I ENTER?